ZeroXClem/die-yield-calculator/README.md

 -   Critical area represents the area that is sensitive to defects.
 -   Experiment with different yield models to see how they affect the yield calculation.

-This README provides a detailed overview of the application.
-Use it as a starting point for understanding and modifying the application to your specific needs.